muntasirminhaz/php-image-thumbnail-creating-function/README.md

 # php-image-thumbnail-creating-function
-Function to create a thumbnail from image.
+Function to create a thumbnail from an image.